Britain tells airlines to stop selling flights they can't deliver

 Airlines had hoped for a bumper summer for passengers after two years of COVID-19 travel restrictions.

-But they have struggled to recruit staff after the turmoil of the pandemic, and complained that it is taking longer to recruit new employees and vet them for security clearance.
+But they have struggled to recruit staff after the turmoil of the pandemic, and complain it is taking longer to recruit new employees and vet them for security clearance.

-Shapps said that the government had helped the industry by changing the law to speed up the recruitment of staff, adding that he would meet industry officials to get answers on what had gone wrong and how the current disruption can end.
+Shapps said the government had helped the industry by changing the law to speed up the recruitment of staff, adding that the "government has done its part."

-"I also want to be reassured on their plans for the upcoming summer holidays," he said.
+However Huw Merriman, chair of parliament's Transport Select Committee, said government had in fact told airlines to fly by saying they had to use 70% of their flight slots or lose them, adding that Shapps' language was unhelpful.

-"Government has done its part.
-It is now on airports, airlines and ground handlers to make sure everyone’s well deserved holidays can go ahead free from the major disruption we've seen in recent days."
+"I think it's disappointing for the government to appear to blame the industry.
+This is an industry that's lost billions," Merriman, a Conservative lawmaker, told Sky News, adding that airlines had been waiting for clarity on changing rules.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))